 Ficus Shivereana Care Guide

-The soil used for planting Ficus Shivereana should be moist but not too wet.
+The soil used for planting shivereana rubber tree should be moist but not too wet.
 It should be well-drained and fertile to ensure proper growth.

 It should be kept in mind that the soil should have enough nutrients, and the plant should be transferred to a different pot when the nutrients fall short.

 Due to its high organic content, loam soil is considered best for Ficus Shivereana.

 The pH of the soil should be maintained between 6.0 and 6.5. more acidic pH leads to reduced growth of the plant.

 Ficus Shivereana thrives on water, and providing it with just the right amount of water is essential.